 For over 20 years the LBG Biomechanics Summer School has been proud to host what is widely recognised as the world’s premiere Biomechanics conference.
 Each year the event welcomes a plethora of world recognised lecturers and achieves a sell-out attendance from a diverse clinical background.

 The two day event has a ‘hands on feel’ incorporating 8 practical/intimate afternoon workshops in addition to the morning lectures.
-On the Friday evening there will be an opportunity for you to unwind and network with your fellow professionals at the FREE of charge three course Gala dinner including wine, a feature which always proves to be a success.
+On the Friday evening there will be an opportunity for you to unwind and network with your fellow professionals at the FREE three course Gala dinner including wine, a feature which always proves to be a success.

 Another Biomechanics Summer School passed and another great success in terms of topics covered, lectures delivered and overall atmosphere.

 This year, we had an exciting mix of lectures, workshops, interactive sessions, short presentations, a debate and a question and answer session.
 Certainly, no dull moments in the packed 2 days!

 Professor Richard Jones from Salford University started a trio of fantastic presentations given in the first session of Friday morning.
 His lecture, “Using Clinical Biomechanics in the Return to Sport”, kept audience members transfixed as we listened and watched his captivating slides about the Knee, Ankle and Foot Research Programme at Salford University.
 While many of us aren’t fortunate enough to have access to such a fantastic gait lab, Professor Jones imparted crucial evidenced based information about dynamic knee valgus tests which can be performed and associated risk factors.
 We learnt that knee injuries are increasing in the Premier League and that we can only “mitigate risk” rather than prevent injury (until we have more research that is…….)